BigDataWUR/PCSE-Gym/tutorials/customization.md

 o = env.reset()

-# Define an action that does nothing
+# Define an action that applies N
 a = {
     'irrigation': 0,
     'N': 10,